 Dinner By Heston – Mostly Stunning

-Potential customers should consider before investing in Dinner by Heston Blumenthal, that your dinner will have very little to do with Heston Blumenthal.
-Obviously, he’s not rustling it up, but more importantly, dinner is unlikely to have any element of molecular gastronomy synonymous with Heston’s name.
+Potential customers should consider before investing in Dinner by Heston, that your dinner will have very little to do with Heston Blumenthal.
+Obviously, he’s not rustling it up, but more importantly, dinner is unlikely to have any element of molecular gastronomy synonymous with the Heston Blumenthal name.

 Set in the bowls of Knightsbridge’s Mandarin Oriental Hotel, Dinner by Heston is within the inner circle of London’s shadowy elite.
 Literally next door, two-bedroom apartments are yours for a very reasonable £19,500,000.
 In retrospect, the bar bill was never going to be cheap.